dmitmel/ultimate-crosscode-typedefs/README.md

               ~~~~~~~~~
 ```

-I recommend reporting it to me (so that I can add it to my collection of bugs in the TypeScript compiler) and trying to downgrade the compiler to 3.8.x, for example by specifying the version constraint for `typescript` as `~3.8.3`.
+Sadly, due to the sheer complexity of the correct `ImpactClass` implementation it was impossible to find what really causes this bug and fix the `ImpactClass` itself.
+To be honest, if you find a bug which triggers a similar error, I recommend reporting it to me so that I can add it to my collection of bugs in the TypeScript compiler.
+However, not all is lost!
+It is possible to use `this.constructor` - for whatever reason an immediate cast to the concrete type of the constructor either with `as ig.ClassConstructor` or `as typeof ig.Class` (replace `ig.Class` with your class name) doesn't trigger this error, even though the inferred type of `this.constructor` _is the type you cast to_.

 ### Injecting generic functions in Impact classes